logseq/docs/db-version.md

 * `Url`: This limits text to only allow urls e.g. `https://logseq.com`.
 This does not behave like `Text` e.g. no referencing or child blocks.
 * `Node`: This allows a property value to link to other nodes i.e. pages or blocks.
 When first configuring this, you are prompted to select a new tag.
 You can choose to skip a tag if you don't care about limiting the available nodes.
 When a tag is selected or created, only nodes with that tag will appear as options for the property.
 For example, if you define the property `Author`, you could create a new tag `#Person` that only allows nodes tagged with `#Person` as values.
 Also worth noting that tag selection works for all child tags of the chosen new tag.
 Using the previous example, if `#Actor` is a child of `#Person`, nodes tagged with `#Person` or `#Actor` are allowed values.

+### Property Choices

+Property choices allow a property to only have one of the defined choices.
+Only the property types `Text`, `Url` and `Number` support this.
+From the [configuration dropdown](#configure-a-property), a property choice can be added, deleted and edited to have a required value, an optional description and an optional icon.
+Drag the choices up and down to order how they appear.
+For a good example of choices see the `Status` property.

+If a property has already been used, it is possible to convert it to use choices.
+After clicking `Add choice`, a panel displays to convert all existing property values to choices.
+If a property is using choices, it is possible to stop using choices by deleting them from the property.
+Caution: deleting a choice from a property also currently deletes the choice from all blocks it is used.

 ## New Tags

 NOTE: New tags are currently labeled as tags in the app and do not behave like the previous tags.
 These `new tags` are also known as classes, types or supertags.
 Feedback is welcome on names for `new tags`.